morethanbooks/XML-TEI-Bible/documentation/documentation.md

 There different projects that have helped to put together this idea.
 One incredible resource is http://www.openbible.info/, which have a similar orientation and offer a lot of interesting visualizations and data.

-Many of the things that I put in use in this project I have learnt from the CLiGS at the University of Würzburg, Germany, (http://cligs.hypotheses.org/) and many of my scripts look like a lot like the our toolbox.
+Many of the things that I put in use in this project I have learnt from the CLiGS at the University of Würzburg, Germany, (http://cligs.hypotheses.org/) and many of my scripts look a lot like the ones from the toolbox.

 # Aditional files